Hi, I am Sarah. And before I ever learned how to take care of myself, I was already carrying the weight of everyone else.

 A hot mug of tea.
 A random laugh with someone you love.
 A perfect breeze on a warm day.
 I believe it’s these simple pockets of joy that make everyday life extraordinary.

-Not all at once.
-Not in some grand breakthrough.
-But in small, ordinary ways.
+Now I'm learning how to come back to myself.
+Not all at once and not in any dramatic way, but through tiny ordinary moments.
 A breath before I react.
-A hot cup of tea.
-A soft cry behind a closed door.
-A journal page, half finished.
-Tiny moments that whisper, you’re still in there.
+A hot cup of green tea.
+A quiet cry behind a closed door.
+A half written journal page.
+Little reminders that whisper I'm still in here.

 MotoGP is my obsession.
 I never miss a race, and honestly, I’m the biggest fan in the house.